In Bergamo, Memory Of Coffin-filled Trucks Still Haunts - UrduPoint

 Fusco's son Stefano created a Facebook group demanding justice for the dead, which now has 70,000 members.

 The group "Noi Denunceremo" (We Will Denounce), led by Luca Fusco, has already filed more than 250 complaints with prosecutors over the way authorities handled the Covid crisis.
-A judicial enquiry is underway.
+A judicial inquiry is under way.

 It took two weeks after the first cases appeared in the province on February 23 last year for the authorities to lock down the entire Lombardy region, a measure extended one day later to the whole of Italy.